vdolera/SPARTA/README.md

 *Note: You can also use `npm run build` in the frontend to compile the final build and check if there are any errors.*

 ---

-*This application is constantly maintained and updated to provide the best sports management experience.*